 Carryover Maximum 48 hours

-FAQ Healthy Families and Workplaces Act (HFWA)
+FAQs Healthy Families and Workplaces Act (HFWA)

 Paid Family and Medical Leave (PFML) Taxes

-Colorado PFML Tax Details
+Colorado FAMLI Details

 Covered Employees Most employees who have earned at least $2,500 in wages within the state over the period of one year.
 Self-employed workers may choose to opt into coverage if they both live and work in the state.